You are here

 Kentucky and Virginia Resolutions

-The Kentucky and Virginia Resolutions declared that the several states are united by compact under the Constitution, that the Constitution limits federal authority to certain enumerated powers, that congressional acts exceeding those powers are infractions of the Constitution, and that each state has the right and duty to determine the constitutionality of federal laws.
-Both the Kentucky Resolutions and the Virginia Resolutions encouraged the other fourteen states to concur in declaring that the Alien and Sedition Acts were unconstitutional.
+The Kentucky and Virginia Resolutions, initially drafted by Thomas Jefferson and James Madison, respectively, were issued by the Kentucky and Virginia legislatures in response to the federal Alien and Sedition Acts of 1798.
+The Resolutions declared that the several states are united by compact under the Constitution, that the Constitution limits federal authority to certain enumerated powers, that congressional acts exceeding those powers are infractions of the Constitution, and that each state has the right and duty to determine the constitutionality of federal laws and prevent application of unconstitutional federal laws in its own territory.

-Thomas Jefferson drafted the Kentucky Resolutions of 1798.2 They were introduced in the Kentucky House of Representatives by John Breckinridge.
-In November 1798, the Kentucky General Assembly passed Jefferson’s resolutions in modified form.3 James Madison prepared the Virginia Resolutions.
-They were sponsored in the Virginia House of Delegates by John Taylor.
-The Virginia General Assembly passed Madison’s resolutions in December 1798.4
+The Kentucky Resolutions were introduced in the Kentucky House of Representatives by John Breckinridge and adopted in November of 1798.1 The Virginia Resolutions were sponsored in the Virginia House of Delegates by John Taylor and adopted in December 1798.2

-Though the extent of consultation remains unknown, the documents produced were clearly different from one another.
-Jefferson employed bolder language than that used by Madison.
-Jefferson’s Kentucky Resolutions stated that when the federal government “assumes undelegated powers, its acts are unauthoritative, void, and of no force.”
-Jefferson’s original wording had gone even further. “[W]here powers are assumed which have not been delegated,” he contended, “a nullification of the act is the rightful remedy.”12 Jefferson’s references to nullification were eliminated by the Kentuckians.
-Madison’s Virginia Resolutions were more temperate.
+Jefferson’s Kentucky Resolutions employed bolder language than that used by Madison, stating that when the federal government “assumes undelegated powers, its acts are unauthoritative, void, and of no force.”
+Jefferson’s original wording had gone even further: “[W]here powers are assumed which have not been delegated,” he contended, “a nullification of the act is the rightful remedy.”12 Jefferson’s references to nullification were eliminated by the Kentucky legislature.
+Madison’s Virginia Resolutions were somewhat more temperate in tone but also challenged federal authority.
 They asserted that the states were “duty bound, to interpose” whenever the federal government assumed “a deliberate, palpable and dangerous exercise” of powers not granted by the Constitution.13 Madison did not prescribe the form of interposition.
 He purposefully used “general expressions,” freeing the other states to consider “all the modes possible” for concurring with Virginia.14

-Though the other states rejected the Kentucky and Virginia Resolutions, the measures served effectively as political propaganda and helped unite the Republican party.19 In 1800, the Republican candidate, Thomas Jefferson, would win the presidency.
-Meanwhile, tensions between France and the United States subsided, allowing the Sedition Act to expire in 1800 and the Alien Friends Act to expire in 1801.
-The Naturalization Act of 1798 was repealed by Congress in 1802.
-The Alien Enemies Act, applicable only in wartime, remains in effect.
+Though the other states rejected the Kentucky and Virginia Resolutions, the measures served effectively as political propaganda and helped unite the Democratic-Republican party.18 In 1800, the Democratic-Republican candidate, Thomas Jefferson, would win the presidency, essentially defusing the crisis.
+The Sedition Act expired in March 1801.19 Interest in the Kentucky and Virginia Resolutions was renewed as the sectional divide in the country grew in the nineteenth century.20

 - Koch, Adrienne.
 Jefferson and Madison: The Great Collaboration.
 New York: Knopf, 1950.